 Not a big reader?
 No worries.
 Check out our 9-minute video on the stroller, including some of its more unique features, below.
 But be warned: you just might love it so much that you’ll want to read the rest anyways:

 Heads up: The Mockingbird stroller tested for this review was provided free to us by the manufacturer.
-They received no promises of positive words for us, so you can be sure everything we’re writing/talking about comes straight from the heart.
+They received no promises of positive words for us.
 Also, Fathercraft is reader supported, meaning, at no cost to you, we may earn a commission if you click a link and make a purchase.
-That allows us to publish these reviews and the other content you’ll find at Fathercraft.
-Check out the details of that partnership in our policies.
+Details in our policies.

 Just the specs, baby